NUMBER OF VOTES

 What if the charity I want to promote is national/global/local/small/huge/the same charity everyone else does/the same charity I did last year?

-However, “pass-through” or "flow-through" organizations will not be eligible to receive Project for Awesome grants.
-Our goal is for our community to learn about organizations doing a lot of good and collectively decide via voting where to allocate funds.
-Organizations who then continue to distribute funds elsewhere are counterintuitive to that mission.
+“Pass-through” or "flow-through" organizations will not be eligible to receive Project for Awesome grants.
+Our goal is for our community to learn about organizations doing a lot of good, and to collectively decide where to allocate funds.
+Organizations who then distribute funds elsewhere are counter to that mission.

 Video-Making Guidelines